It's difficult to detect high cholesterol, so how can you prevent it?

 Nearly 94 million adults in the United States have what's considered high cholesterol, according to the Centers for Disease Control and Prevention.

-High cholesterol levels raise your risk for heart disease, which is the leading cause of death in the U.S., and for stroke, which is the fifth leading cause of death, according to the CDC.
+High cholesterol levels raise your risk for heart disease, the leading cause of death in the U.S., and for stroke, the fifth leading cause of death, according to the CDC.

 A new study published this month also found a potential link between cholesterol levels and possible risk for dementia.